 Home Remedies For Sore Throat In Babies

-Home remedies are a good way to alleviate the discomfort caused by a sore throat.
+Home remedies could be a good way to alleviate the discomfort caused by a sore throat.
 Here is what you can do to make the baby feel better.

 - Give sips of warm water.
-It is a safe home remedy recommended by the American Academy of Paediatrics (AAP) for babies three months and older (11).
-Heat drinking water till it is warm enough to swallow comfortably.
-Give 5-15ml of water about four times a day as it relieves itchy, sore throat symptoms and inflammation.
+The American Academy of Pediatrics (AAP) recommends this home remedy for babies aged three months and older (13).
+Heat drinking water until it is warm enough to swallow comfortably.
+Give 5-15ml of water about four times a day as it relieves itchy, sore throat symptoms, and inflammation.

 - Give a warm broth made of chicken or vegetables, to infants older than six months.
-Cook vegetable or chicken broth, cool it till it is warm, and then feed to the baby (12).
+Cook vegetable or chicken broth, cool it until it is warm, and then feed to the baby (14).

 - Install a humidifier in the infant’s room to maintain ideal water vapor levels.
 Dry air can irritate the baby’s sore throat, and optimum humidity relieves irritation.
-Use a cool-mist humidifier and not a hot-water/steam vaporizers as they increase the risk of nasal burns (14).
+Use a cool-mist humidifier and not hot-water/steam vaporizers as they increase the risk of nasal burns (16).

-Pediatric experts recommend against the usage of infant throat syrups and lozenges since they do not provide many benefits (15).
-Remember, if your baby is younger than three months, then do not try any home remedy.
-Instead take him to a doctor right away for consultation and treatment.
+Pediatric experts recommend against the usage of infant throat syrups and lozenges since they do not provide many benefits (11).
+Remember, if your baby is younger than three months, then do not try any medicines or home remedies without pediatric consultation.
+It is therefore wise to consult a doctor right away for treatment. treatment.

-Take your baby to the doctor right away if a sore throat is accompanied by:
+Take your baby to the doctor right away if a sore throat is accompanied by (16):